 7-8 Months old: 1 hour 45 minutes to 2 hours 15 minutes is best for baby.
 A 2-hour nap is a good goal for this age range.

 8-9 Months old: At least 2 hours, most can do a little more.

 10-12 Months old: 2.5 hours.

 What Comes Next?

 You’ve taken notes on baby’s behavior right before bedtime.
 You’ve identified a few consistent sleep cues and now you’re ready to act on them.
 But what actually happens next?

 For naptime, do an abbreviated version of your nighttime wind-down routine.
-Sing a song and rock baby or read a book and rub baby’s hair.
+Sing a song or read a book and rub baby’s hair.
 Whatever your routine is, do it as soon as you notice baby’s sleep cue.
 The quicker you get to the crib, the easier it will be for baby to fall asleep, even put herself to sleep.